Is Celsius Bad for You? The Truth from a Dietitian

 How Much Is Too Much?

-Follow the can’s warning.
-CELSIUS advises no more than two 12-oz cans per day (or one Essentials).
-Not for kids, pregnant/nursing individuals, or those sensitive to caffeine.”
-And be careful if you’re having additional caffeine sources!
+Follow the can’s warning: Celsius advises no more than two 12-oz cans per day, or one Essentials.
+Not recommended for kids, pregnant or nursing individuals, or those sensitive to caffeine.
+Be mindful of additional caffeine sources throughout the day.

 Celsius settled a class action lawsuit related to labeling.
 They have marketed their drinks as “preservative free” but they do include citric acid, which is a preservative.